mirhampt/demetrius/docs/source/introduction.rst

 Concepts and Components of Demetrius
 ================================================================================

-ContentClasses and Validators
+ItemTypes and Validators
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-A ContentClass is any data structure that can be validated programmatically.
+An ItemType is any data structure that can be validated programmatically.
 The
 function or class that performs the validation is called a Validator.
-ContentClasses and their Validators are registered with Demetrius.
+ItemTypes and their Validators are registered with Demetrius.
 Demetrius
-will not store any data unless it has a defined ContentClass and passes
+will not store any data unless it has a defined ItemType and passes
-validation by the Validator for that ContentClass.
+validation by the Validator for that ItemType.

 The Archivist and the Stacks
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~